arunavanag591/COSMOS/README.md

 ## Results

-Our algorithm achieved similar outdoor statistical distribution, with a high wasserstein p-value.
-Below are results for dataset from desert with windspeed ranging between 3.5m/s to 6m/s (HWS).
+Our algorithm achieved similar outdoor statistical distribution, with a high observed wasserstein distance (higher p value representing more similarity).
+Below are results for desert dataset which had a windspeed ranging between 3.5m/s to 6m/s (HWS).
 Below is the result figure:
 ![Result](figure/results_hws.jpg "HWS Template Dataset Results") The result can be reproduced using this [script](figure/results_hws.ipynb).